 All you need is a notebook, a pen, and a little dedication, because you’ll need to end each day going over your habits.
 (If you’re the kind of person who needs more structure than a hand-drawn grid, there are also apps, tools, and notebooks out there to help you track your habits.)

-Personally, some of my habits look like this: Yoga (this is automatically a one-hour class); 10+ minutes stillness; < 42 minutes on my phone; no child-free television.
+Personally, some of my habits look like this: Yoga (this is automatically a one-hour class); ten or more minutes of stillness; < forty-two minutes on my phone; no child-free television.
 If I do each of these, I get an X. On a really good day, I’ll get about six or seven Xs out of the eight habits I’m tracking in any given month.
 And let me tell you, nothing is as gratifying as getting a full column of Xs.

 Because I’ve been doing this for a few months, I’m at the point where I am quite aware of what my habits look like, and now I’ve adjusted them so that I’m working toward doing more of the things that fulfill me.
 That’s what’s great about habit tracking: It only takes a month to give you a good idea of your current state of affairs.
 Come month two, you can begin to work on things you aspire to, such as spending less time on your phone, for example, which most of us could stand to do.